Archaic — Branding

 Logo using letter "A" with a sawtooth waveform as the crossbar.
 Combination of logos, "A" logo, cassette logo, headphones logo over ARCHAIC text.

 The primary logomark is an "A" using a sawtooth wave as the crossbar.
-The sawtooth waveform is using frequently in subtractive synthesis (creates a buzzy sound by itself), and represents electronic sound synthesis.
-However, the brand also represents collecting and listening to music, so a system involving 3 logos is also used—a casette to represent to collecting physical media, and a smiling face with headphones to represent the joy of listening to music.
+The sawtooth waveform is used frequently in subtractive synthesis and represents electronic sound synthesis.
+However, the brand also represents collecting and listening to music, so a system involving 3 logos is also used—a cassette tape to represent collecting physical media, and a smiling face with headphones to represent the joy of listening to music.

 The colors each reflect the aspect of music they belong to—the primary red being the excitement and passion involved in music production.
 The yellow representing the permanence of physical media and the happiness of owning music.
 Lastly, the blue representing the relaxing atmosphere that can be provided by listening to music.